xaviervia/tessellation/README.md

 One dot is removed, and another dot is added in roughly the position where you clicked.

 > It will be placed _roughly_ where the mouse was because positions are normalized from whatever size your window is to a 100x100 grid, so the application's grid doesn't match the pixels that you see.
-This action is sent from the [View effect](#view) – which is a React component.
+This action is sent from the [View effect](#view)––which is a React component.

 ### 4. Open the console and click around